Pelvic Floor Physiotherapy Services

 2. Electrical Stimulation

 Electrical stimulation involves the use of low-voltage electrical current to stimulate the muscles.
 This can help to increase muscle strength and improve function.
-This can be done externally with leads or internally using a probe by pelvic therapist to the pelvic muscles, vaginal or rectal, to help improve PFM performance.
+This can be done externally with leads or internally using a probe by a pelvic therapist to the pelvic muscles, vaginal or rectal, to help improve PFM performance.

 3. Manual Therapy